arbeebe/go-render-it/README.md

 placeholder-renderer
 ====================

-Simple Script to generate an image, with passed parameters
+Simple Script to generate an image, with passed parameters.